loki344/ml-starter/backend/examples/gpt2/README.md

 ### Postprocessing

-The postprocessing processes the tensor and transforms the token with the highest probability to a string.
+The postprocessing is WIP at the moment and returns the tensor instead of the text.

 ```python
 def post_process(self, model_output):